Tukuyu: Tourism

 The forests are ecologically lush, have clear freshwater rivers and streams, are outside of the mosquito zone, have friendly villagers, have very few dangerous animals, and the elevated highland climate is cool.
 The trek to Ngozi Peak, below which is a spectacular volcanic crater lake, is popular.
 Lake Ngozi has a local water-serpent legend, and it is possible to bush camp here overnight.

 The town sees around 2500 mm of rain per year, with no month receiving less than 50mm (2 inches) of rain.
 Rainfall and mists are common in some seasons and the nights are often cool; very-lightweight waterproofs, and a light sweater and cap are advisable in some months.
 (For details of the rain season months, see Mbeya).

-There is an NBC bank in Tukuyu that changes traveller cheques.

-Tourist travel is first to the international airport in the Tanzanian capital, then the overnight train from the capital to Mbeya, then a local vehicle to Tukuyu.

-However a recently built international Airport at Songwe, 25km south of Mbeya city, has made travel easier and convenient.